Soji-lion/isec-603-docker/readme.txt

     - internal machine (name: internal_host) (unused)
     - router (name: router) (connects internal and external networks with ip addresses 192.168.70.27 and 10.100.10.27)

+To start Snort:
+    Open router container by executing:
+        sudo docker exec -it router /bin/bash
+    Inside router run:
+        snort -Q --daq nfq --daq-var queue=0 -c /etc/snort/snort.conf -A console -q

+All Snort rules created for this simulation are within router at /etc/snort/rules/local.rules

+###########
+#IMPORTANT:
+#External host (kali) will not be able to access the internal network unless the snort command mentioned above is running (since snort is set to work in inline mode here)
+###########

 To start attack:
     Open kali container by executing:
         sudo docker exec -it kali /bin/bash